US-EPA-CAMD/easey-streaming-services/README.md

 Streaming services for large datasets of Facility, Account, Compliance, & Emissions data.

+## Important Notice

+**This service is configured to use a read replica database connection by default.** All database traffic is routed to the read replica whenever possible to optimize performance for data streaming operations.

+If database-modifying endpoints are added to this service in the future, developers must ensure that those operations explicitly use the primary database connection instead of the replica.
+The current configuration automatically routes all queries to the read replica unless specifically overridden.

 ## Getting Started

 Follow these [instructions](https://github.com/US-EPA-CAMD/devops/blob/master/GETTING-STARTED.md) to get the project up and running correctly.